-There is an extensive literature on sniping in auction markets which seeks to answer two questions.
-The first is why bidders are willing to pay nonzero costs to snipe.8 As Zeithammer and Adams (2010) emphasize, this fact is inconsistent with the sealed-bid abstraction which renders auction markets so empirically tractable.
+8There are a variety of third-party websites which offer sniping services and software for eBay auctions.
+Bidders provide their account login credentials and may pay a small fee to thammer and Adams [14] emphasize, this fact is inconsistent with the sealed-bid abstraction which renders auction markets so empirically tractable.
 They show that the salience of sniping is a challenge to the theoretical underpinnings of much empirical work on auctions.
 The second question is the economic significance of sniping.
 It remains an open question whether sniping significantly affects auction revenues or the health of an auction platform, and it is on this last point we contribute to the literature.

 There are a number of papers which endeavor to explain the incentive to snipe.
-Bajari and Hortaçsu (2003) demonstrated the prevalence of sniping and suggested that if there is a common-value component to bidders' valuations, they would have an incentive to conceal their bids until the end to avoid revealing information.
-Roth and Ockenfels (2002) and Ockenfels and Roth (2002, 2006) compared the soft ending times of Amazon.com auctions (now defunct) to the hard ending times at eBay.com, and proposed that sniping is a rational response to the existence of a potentially small set of "incremental bidders."
-Barbaro and Bracht (2004) highlight the argument that bidders may use sniping as a way to avoid being squeezed by sellers who use shill bids to narrow the gap between the second-highest and the latent, highest bid.
+Bajari and Hortaçsu [1] demonstrated the prevalence of sniping and suggested that if there is a common-value component to bidders' valuations, they would have an incentive to conceal their bids until the end to avoid revealing information.
+Roth and Ockenfels [13] and Ockenfels and Roth [11; 12] compared the soft ending times of Amazon.com auctions (now defunct) to the hard ending times at eBay.com, and proposed that sniping is a rational response to the existence of a potentially small set of "incremental bidders."
+Barbaro and Bracht [2] highlight the argument that bidders may use sniping as a way to avoid being squeezed by sellers who use shill bids to narrow the gap between the second-highest and the latent, highest bid.

 Evidence of the returns to sniping is limited.
-Ely and Hossain (2009) and Gray and Reiley (2004) both conduct field experiments.
+Ely and Hossain [7] and Gray and Reiley [9] both conduct field experiments.
 The former find an economically insignificant payoff to sniping (about 17 cents for a new DVD).
-They argue that the magnitude of these gains are roughly equal to the gains of bidding early to signal ones participation, in an attempt to deter entry by other bidders.
-Glover and Raviv (2012) show that auctions with soft ending times on Yahoo! sell for substantially more than those with hard ending times, and conjecture that this is attributable to less sniping.
-In the public finance literature on charity auctions, Elfenbein and McManus (2010b,a) and Carpenter et al. (2011) show that sniping has a negative effect on auction revenues.
+They argue that the magnitude of these gains are roughly equal to the gains of bidding early to signal one's participation, in an attempt to deter entry by other bidders.
+The latter find that sniped auction final prices are 2.54% lower, but the difference is not statistically significant.
+Glover and Raviv [8] show that auctions with soft ending times on Yahoo! sell for substantially more than those with hard ending times, and conjecture that this is attributable to less sniping.
+In the public finance literature on charity auctions, Elfenbein and McManus [6; 5] and Carpenter et al. [3] show that sniping has a negative effect on auction revenues.
 The former go on to suggest that the "warm glow" of participating in charity auctions may deter bidders from adopting more aggressive bidding strategies such as late-bidding.